-Department staff shall send a written letter of Notice of Initial Review ("NOIR") to the applicant or applicant's agent within 20 business days of receipt of a Joint Application and filing fee.
-The NOIR shall be sent either by regular mail or as a separate letter attached to an email and shall include the following information:
+Department staff should send a written letter or email of Notice of Initial Review ("NOIR") to the applicant or applicant's agent within 20 business days of receipt of a Joint Application and filing fee.
+The NOIR shall be sent either by regular mail or by email and should include the following information:

-- Whether the Joint Application is complete or incomplete, or if staff require additional information or clarification to complete their initial review.
-The notice shall identify any deficiencies or additional information needed to complete the initial staff review; - 2.
-Determination of jurisdiction: the notice shall state whether the proposed project, in whole or in part, is jurisdictional and requires an approved stream channel alteration permit, whether the proposed project, in whole or in part, is non-jurisdictional, or whether the
+1. Whether the Joint Application is complete or incomplete, or if staff require additional information or clarification to complete their initial review.
+The notice should identify any deficiencies or additional information needed to complete the initial staff review.

-- Department needs more time or information to properly determine jurisdiction.
-The NOIR should explicitly identify any alteration or activity within an overall project that is non-jurisdictional; - 3.
-Whether the proposed project or any component of the proposed project follows minimum standards described in IDAPA 37.03.07.55; - 4.
-Whether the Department will request comments from other state or federal agencies, local jurisdictions, adjacent landowners, or other interested parties and state the reason for request of comments; - 5.
-Any Department concerns if the proposed project, or certain proposed components of the project, potentially conflict with the application review criteria stated in IDAPA 37.03.07.35, and if so, identify additional information, data, explanation, or alternative design considerations that may be helpful toward addressing the concerns; and - 6.
+- 2. Determination of jurisdiction: the notice should state whether the proposed project, in whole or in part, is jurisdictional and requires an approved stream channel alteration permit, whether the proposed project, in whole or in part, is non-jurisdictional, or whether the Department needs more time or information to properly determine jurisdiction.
+The NOIR should explicitly identify any alteration or activity within an overall project that is non-jurisdictional. - 3.
+Any Department concerns if the proposed project, or certain proposed components of the project, potentially conflict with the application review criteria stated in IDAPA 37.03.07.35, and if so, identify additional information, data, explanation, or alternative design considerations that may be helpful toward addressing the concerns. - 4.
 The approximate time frame for reaching a permit decision for projects where the Department has determined a permit is required.

 Any NOIR that identifies a Joint Application as incomplete shall include a deadline for submittal of the additional information no later than 20 business days from the date of the NOIR, unless extended by the Department upon written request for an extension by the applicant.
-If the applicant does not respond to the request for additional information to complete the application within 20 business days of the issuance of the NOIR or an approved extended deadline, the Department will return the application to the applicant and close the record in the database if one has been created.
+If the applicant does not respond to the request for additional information to complete the application within 20 business days of the issuance of the NOIR or an approved extended deadline, the Department may return the application to the applicant and close the record in the database if one has been created.
 In these instances, the Department will not refund the application fee since it was used for staff review and the processing of the Joint Application through the NOIR phase.

 The Department's NOIR may request additional information to clarify information submitted in the Joint Application so staff can complete a review of the proposed project.
-The NOIR may also include staff comments that identify concerns about project details or components, and ask the applicant to comment on potential alternatives to all or portions of the proposed project.
+The NOIR may also include staff comments that identify concerns about project details or components and ask the applicant to comment on potential alternatives to all or portions of the proposed project.
 Any NOIR that seeks additional clarifying information, or comments regarding proposed alternatives, shall include a deadline for submittal of the information no later than 20 business days from the date of the NOIR, unless extended by the Department upon written request for an extension by the applicant.
-If the applicant does not respond to the request for additional information to complete the application within 20 business days of the issuance of the NOIR or an approved extended deadline, the Department may either return the application and fee to the applicant or proceed with processing the application without the additional information.
-If IDWR proceeds with processing without the additional clarifying information, the applicant risks rejection of the application or approval of the application with special conditions that address any IDWR concerns.
+If the applicant does not respond to the request for additional information to complete the application within 20 business days of the issuance of the NOIR or an approved extended deadline, the Department may either return the application to the applicant or proceed with processing the application without the additional information.
+If IDWR proceeds with processing without the additional clarifying information, the applicant risks rejection of the application, approval of the application in part, or with special conditions that address any IDWR concerns.

 Applicants responding to Department NOIRs shall resubmit all documents and plans depicting revisions or new information prepared in response to the NOIR.
-Applicants shall also submit a cover letter with their resubmittal package that summarizes the revisions and where in the resubmittal package, the changes can be found.
+Applicants should also submit a cover letter with their resubmittal package that summarizes the revisions and where in the resubmittal package, the changes can be found.